IAMColumbia/NationalSpaceship/development.md

 issue.
 Details around those are below.

 #### milestones
-It should have whatever information is required for the issue to exist.
-This Instructor will manage a milestone for each student and will assign the correct milestone to each student's issue.
+The instructor will manage a milestone for each student and will assign the correct milestone to each student's issue.
+Milestones for each student will help manage issues to stay associated with each project.
 Issue's must be formmated correctly.

 #### ready for review (by instructor)
 This is the point where code should be considered "done".
 The requirements for